-Program Specific Commitment Timeline Geographic Targeting Eight-Year Metrics 1 for workforce and middle income housing.
+Program Specific Commitment Timeline Geographic Targeting Eight-Year Metrics for workforce and middle income housing.
 Program 24: Develop incentives and modifications to development standards to facilitate a variety of housing options for seniors.
-In 2024 Citywide Create 50 new senior units representing an average size of an affordable housing development using LIHTC Senior Housing Options Promote Home Match and similar programs that help match seniors with potential tenants and help navigate the rental leasing process.
+In 2024 Citywide Create 50 new senior units, representing an average size of an affordable housing development using LIHTC Senior Housing Options Promote Home Match and similar programs that help match seniors with potential tenants and help navigate the rental leasing process.
 Ongoing Citywide Not applicable Program 25: Adequately Sized Rental Housing for Families Develop incentives and modifications to development standards to facilitate large rental units.
 In 2024 Citywide, with an emphasis on Midtown/Downtown neighborhood (Tracts 1507.01, 1509.01) Target 20 percent of new rental units to have three or more bedrooms Program 26: Universal Design and Visitability Research and develop an ordinance to ensure Visitability and Universal Design for future residential development for both single family and multifamily development.
-By 2026 Citywide, with an emphasis on Midtown/Downtown neighborhood (Tracts 1507.01, Consistent with the City's recently adopted Ordinance, achieve 30 percent of multi-family units meeting visitability or universal design requirements.
-Increase accessible units Approve a Visitability and Residential Design Ordinance at In 2022 1509.01) beyond Building Code minimum requirements
+By 2026 Citywide, with an emphasis on Midtown/Downtown neighborhood (Tracts 1507.01, Consistent with the City's recently adopted Ordinance, achieve 30 percent of multi-family units meeting visitability or universal design Approve a Visitability and Residential Design Ordinance at In 2022 1509.01) requirements.

-Program Specific Commitment Timeline Geographic Targeting Eight-Year Metrics 1 Continue to implement and enforce visitability and universal design compliance.
+Program Specific Commitment Timeline Geographic Targeting Eight-Year Metrics Continue to implement and enforce visitability and universal design compliance.
 Ongoing Evaluate impact of the ordinance and consider expansion to higher percentage of multifamily units.
-By 2026 Program 27: Housing for Farmworkers and Hospitality Workers Outreach to other jurisdictions, farm operators, and hospitality employers to explore affordable housing solutions for farmworkers and hospitality employees and develop appropriate implementation strategies.
+By 2026 Program 27: Housing for Farmworkers and Hospitality Workers Housing tor Farmworkers and Hospitality Workers Housing tor Farmworkers and hospitality Hospitality Workers Housing tor Farmworkers and hospitality employees and develop appropriate implementation strategies.
 By 2025 Citywide Create 50 units for farm workers and/or hospitality workers, representing an average size of an affordable housing project using LIHTC.
-Create 20 units for farm workers and/or hospitality workers New Opportunities in High Res ource Areas l Program 3: Accessory Dwelling Units Develop and implement an outreach program to promote ADU/JADU in Planned Unit Development (PUD) areas that previously do not allow such units.
+New Opportunities in High Res source Areas - Program 3: Accessory Dwelling Units Develop and implement an outreach program to promote ADU/JADU in Planned Unit Development (PUD) areas that previously do not allow such units.
 In 2023 PUD areas Create 16 ADUs/ JADUs in PUD areas Program 11: Inclusionary Housing Continue to implement the Inclusionary Housing Program.
-Ongoing Citywide Create 1,000 new affordable units. inclusive of the 419 affordable units in the pipeline.
+Citywide Create 1,000 new affordable units, inclusive of the 419 affordable units in the pipeline.

-Program Specific Commitment Timeline Geographic Targeting Eight-Year Metrics 1 Program 14: Incentives for Affordable Housing Develop an incentive package for affordable housing development, such as the percentage of affordable units to qualify for expedited review and local density bonus.
+Program Specific Commitment Timeline Geographic Targeting Eight-Year Metrics Program 14: Incentives for Affordable Housing Develop an incentive package for affordable housing development, such as the percentage of affordable units to qualify for expedited review and local density bonus.
 By December 2023 High resource areas Target at least 40 percent of new affordable units in high resource areas Place-Based Strategies for Nei ghborhood Improvements Program 3: Accessory Dwelling Units Promote opportunities to property owners, particularly those in the Disadvantaged Communities as outlined in the Environmental Justice Element.
 Within six months of adopting an amnesty program Disadvantaged Communities: 1506.01 1506.09 1509.01 Achieve code compliance or legalization of 40 units over eight years Program 17: Housing Rehabilitation Pursue funding for decarbonization of housing for low income households.
 Beginning 2025 1506.03, Block Group 1 1506.03, Block Group 2 1506.03, Block Group 5 1506.07, Block Group 2 1508.00, Block Group 3 1512.01, Block Group 4 Assist a minimum of 40 lower income households in Disadvantaged Communities